brettcannon/sans-io/how-to-sans-io.rst

 ====================================================

-This informational document is an attempt to make the case for implementing network protocols without writing I/O, and to provide concrete assistance and instructions for doing so in Python.
+This informational document is an attempt to make the case for implementing network protocols without performing I/O, and to provide concrete assistance and instructions for doing so in Python.

 What Is An I/O-Free Protocol Implementation?
 --------------------------------------------